DominikN/docs_new/docs/manuals/rosbot.md

     <tr>
         <td>SBC</td>
         <td>1</td>
-        <td>ASUS Tinker Board with 2 GB RAM, Rockchip RK 3288 with 4x 1.80 GHz as CPU and a ARM Mali-T764 MP2 as a GPU.
+        <td>ASUS Tinker Board with 2 GB RAM, Rockchip RK 3288 with 4x 1.80 GHz as CPU and a ARM Mali-T764 MP2 as a GPU and 32 GB MicroSD.
 The SBC runs on Ubuntu-based OS, customized to use ROS.</td>
     </tr>
     <tr>
         <td>LIDAR</td>